H5nnis/H5nnis/README.md

 - Hi, my name is Hanna
-- I'm also a competitive dancer 💕 as well as a crazy cat lady
+- I'm a competitive dancer 💕 as well as a crazy cat lady
 - I’m currently studying Development of e-Services online

 "Upon completion of the program the student should be able to: